Interview with the Vampire (film): Plot

 As decades pass, Louis never recovers from the loss of Claudia and dejectedly explores the world alone.
-He returns to New Orleans in 1988 and one night encounters a decayed, weakened Lestat, living as a recluse in an abandoned mansion and surviving on rat blood as Louis once had.
-Lestat expresses regret for having turned Claudia into a vampire and asks Louis to rejoin him, but Louis declines and leaves.
-Louis concludes his interview with Molloy, prompting Molloy to beseech Louis to make him his new vampire companion.
-Louis is outraged that Molloy has not understood the tale of suffering he has related and attacks Molloy to scare him into abandoning the idea.
-Molloy runs to his car and takes off while playing the cassette tapes of Louis' interview.
+He returns to New Orleans in 1988 and encounters a decayed, weakened Lestat, living as a recluse in an abandoned mansion and surviving on rat blood as Louis once had.
+Lestat expresses regret for turning Claudia into a vampire and asks Louis to rejoin him, but Louis declines and leaves.

+Louis concludes his interview with Molloy, who beseeches him to make him his new vampire companion.
+Louis is outraged that Molloy has not understood the tale of suffering he has relayed and attacks Molloy to scare him into abandoning the idea.
+Molloy runs to his car and takes off while playing the cassette tapes of Louis's interview.
 On the Golden Gate Bridge, Lestat appears and attacks Molloy, taking control of the car.
-Revived by Molloy's blood, Lestat offers him the choice that Lestat "never had"—whether or not to become a vampire—and, laughing, continues driving.
+Revived by Molloy's blood, Lestat offers him the choice that Lestat "never had"—whether to become a vampire—and, laughing, continues driving.